 The next thing is to select an appropriate domain extension.
-And, I’m sure that you will select ‘.com.’ extension for your website.
+I’m sure you will choose the ‘.com.’ extension for your website.

 3. Hosting Service Provider

-At the start-up or even for advanced users shared hosting is good enough.
-If you are seriously planning to build a business website, then you can go for other plans like pro or VPS with dedicated IP or even advances service if any.
+Shared hosting is good enough for starter sites or even for medium-sized websites.
+However, if you are seriously planning to build a business website, you can go for managed WordPress hosting or Cloud VPS with dedicated IP.

 The selection of hosting needs proper guidance; otherwise, you may lose money by investing it in the wrong place.
-Before buying any hosting service, you must check for the following points.
+Therefore, before buying any hosting service, you must check for the following points.

 Reliability includes server uptime and prompt customer support.
-The most important aspect to check before buying a hosting service is server uptime.
-If the server is not responding, then you will lose your traffic very quickly, and that will affect you the most.
+Before buying a hosting service, server uptime is the most critical aspect to check.
+If the server is not responding, you will lose your traffic very quickly, affecting your revenue the most.

-The server quality includes the how easy to manage your account is with the help of Cpanel (Control Panel) and its navigation, At the same time, you can check what are the services inside your Cpanel and how handy it is to operate even as a rookie.
+The server UI quality includes how easy to manage your account is with the help of Cpanel (Control Panel) and its navigation.
+At the same time, you can check what are the services inside your Cpanel and how handy it is to operate even as a rookie.

 Compare various plans on different key points and select the best and go for it.
-Sometimes, you may get coupons or deals, And, you can go for them.
+Sometimes, you may get coupons or deals.

-We recommend buying the web hosting from the SiteGround as their service is best suited for any webmasters.
+We recommend buying web hosting from Hostinger as their service is best suited for any webmaster.

 Look for the plan best suited for you.
-I would fo for the GrowBig plan of SiteGround which offers an ample amount of resources to host multiple websites.
+I recommend you pick Hostinger’s WordPress Starter plan, which offers ample resources to host multiple websites.

 4. CMS (WordPress)

 As we decided above, we will go with WordPress.
-Although there are different CMS (Content Management System), we have found the WordPress is better than other CMS Softwares.
-After buying a domain and hosting, you can log in your cPanel where you can see your database, files, backups, domain, emails and app installers.
+Although there are different CMS (Content Management Systems), we have found that WordPress is better than other CMS software.

-From the installer menu, Select and install the WordPress CMS on your domain (Leave directory field blank).
-Fill all essential details for the WordPress site like site name, description, admin name, and password, etc.
+From the installer menu, Select and install the WordPress CMS on your domain (Leave the directory field blank).

-It’s recommended to choose a secure password for WordPress with combinations of letters, numbers and special characters.
+Choose a secure password for WordPress with combinations of letters, numbers, and special characters.

-Select a responsive theme from the list and save installation progress.
+Select a responsive theme from the list and save the installation progress.

 Yeah!
-Your website is live now and you can start to blog or create the web pages on it.
+Your website is live now, and you can start to blog or create web pages on it.

 As the mobile market is increasing and more than 50% of visitors come with mobiles, your website must be responsive.
-That helps in responding to any screen size very effectively for better user experience.
+That responds to any screen size very effectively for a better user experience.

-You can get it for free or invest a few bucks for giving a beautiful look to your website.
-Try to optimize your theme for better conversion and leave white space on web pages.
+You can get it for free or invest a few bucks to buy a premium theme to give your website a beautiful look.
+Optimize your theme for better conversion and leave white space on web pages.

 It not only gives a pleasant look but also helps the reader to crawl more on that particular web page.

 Themes and Plugins are either free or paid.
-You can decide whether to buy or not irrespective of their marketing gimmicks for paid versions.
+So you can decide whether to buy, irrespective of their marketing gimmicks for paid versions.

 6. Contents Publishing

-Other pages are Terms of Service and Disclaimer may help you, if you are planning for the online business.
+Other pages are Terms of Service and Disclaimer which are helpful if you are planning for an online business.
 Link all pages and posts to each other wherever possible only take care not to exceed it,

-If you have the expertise in the field you have selected then you can easily create content on it.
-Otherwise, you can go for the outsourcing of the content.
+If you have expertise in the selected field, you can easily create content on it.
+Otherwise, you can outsource the content.

-The only thing to check is the content provided by the freelancer or outsourcing party is original and correct or not.
-Initially, you have to work more, but when you set, you can easily earn a streamline flow of passive income.
+The only thing to check is whether the content provided by the freelancer or outsourcing party is original and correct or not.
+Initially, you have to work more, but you can easily earn a streamlined flow of passive income when you set.

-I hope that now you have better understood every basic concept of the self-hosted responsive WordPress website.
-Even you want to add more points, let me know by putting it in the comment box.
+I hope you have better understood every basic concept of the self-hosted responsive WordPress website.
+If you want to add more points, let me know by putting them in the comment box.